stef-timmermans/YeastLume/README.md

 ---

 ## 3. Remote Data Hosting via Rclone
-Hosting the training data can be done via any service; however, this project was developed using Rclone—University of Groningen's suggested data software module for Hábrók—with Google Cloud Platform.
-In order to correctly setup Google Drive as a storage space in a headless environment, ensure the following steps are taken on a **new fork (or copy)* of the repository:
+Hosting the training data can be done via any service; however, this project was developed using Rclone—the University of Groningen's suggested data software module for Hábrók—with Google Cloud Platform.
+In order to correctly setup Google Drive as a storage space in a headless environment, ensure the following steps are taken on a **new fork (or copy)** of the repository:

 1. Create a new Google Cloud Platform project.
 2. Under "APIs and Services" → "Enabled APIs & services", click "+ Enable APIs and services" and search for and enable the Google Drive API.